M-o-a-T/forth/doc/meta/coding_style.rst

 above.

 *Do not* write words without adding a comment WRT what it does.
-This applies to both its stack effects and its functions.
+This applies to both its stack effects and its function.

 *Do not* write elaborate comments on how to use a word, or a collection of words.
 That stuff belongs in the accompanying documentation.